CodeMuhammed/SSV01_bundle_v0/README.md

 - Stop containers: `make docker-down`

 Notes
-- The `ssv` container image includes Python deps and the `rgb` CLI (compiled via Cargo) so you can attach RGB anchors inside the same container.
+- The `ssv` container image includes Python deps and the `rgb` CLI pinned to v0.12 (installed via Cargo) so you can attach RGB anchors inside the same container.
 - The `bitcoin` service uses regtest with txindex and default RPC auth (see docker-compose.yml).
 Adjust RPC options as needed.
 - Example scripts still require manual signatures and a control block obtained from your signing wallet.